miloxOne/MiloXWebAPP/README.md

 **Tutorial:** https://forum.hollaex.com/t/tutorial-creating-a-web-app-for-your-hollaex-exchange-android-ios/890

-If you believe that this repo helped with your exchange, donations of any amount are greatly appreciated:
+If you believe that this repo helped with your exchange, donations of any amount is greatly appreciated:

 **XRP Wallet: rHaat8whe1thE8AbYcxsdRujwWRkjXDJg5**